ATTENTION-THIS IS NOT JUST FOR ECON MAJORS! (Open to all majors)

 Advance registration is required, along with a $20.00 deposit (refundable upon participation) for all attendees (bus or self-driving).

 In order to register, you must submit application materials.
-Applications, including a detailed proposal and Career Center-approved resume, are due: FRIDAY, SEPTEMBER 30, 2016 AT 12:00 P.M.
-(NOON).
+Applications, including a proposal and Career Center-approved resume, are due: THURSDAY, SEPTEMBER 29th at 11:59pm.

 Professional dress (interview attire) is required.